kachar/ts-jest-no-babel/README.md

 ## Comparison when running `ts-jest` with `babel`

-In https://github.com/kachar/ts-jest-no-babel/pull/1 you may find sample Babel configuration which mitigates this issue
+In pull request https://github.com/kachar/ts-jest-no-babel/pull/1 you may find sample Babel configuration which mitigates this issue

 The expected behavior is that types are supported in both scenarios of `ts-jest` with or without Babel